-Many older pupils may require separate changing arrangements, for instance a shared area, corridor, toilets or a separate classroom.
+Children will bring their PE kit to school and will change in school.
+Many older pupils may require separate changing arrangements, for instance a separate classroom.
 Pupils should be made aware of the risk of changing outside the classroom.
-Changing areas must be supervised at all times
+Changing areas must be supervised at all times.